Gum and Bone Disease Therapy

 Treating Your Gum Disease

-Always remember there are varying levels for hygiene care and unless you’re one of the fortunate 20 percent with a low disease level, these other levels need to be part of your conversation with Dr. Farahani, and our hygienists.
+Always remember there are varying levels for hygiene care and these other levels need to be part of your conversation with Dr. Farahani, and our hygienists.
 Doing a "basic cleaning” with active and progressive disease present can be harmful to your body.

 You can always contact our office if you would like to learn more.
 And remember, “it’s not just a cleaning.”
-It is about removing active harmful bacteria and disease to maintain wellness!
+It is about removing active harmful bacteria and disease to maintain your whole body wellness!